PynPoint/PynPoint/docs/near.rst

    pipeline.add_module(module)

-   # Finally, to run all pipeline modules at once:
+   # Finally, to run all pipeline modules at once

    pipeline.run()

-   # Or to run a module individually:
+   # Or to run a module individually

    pipeline.run_module('read')